 Once the initial fear has passed, the cat may act withdrawn and depressed.
 It might refuse food, hide, and be unwilling to play.
 Sometimes it takes a few weeks for a cat to be entirely carefree and playful again.
-Some owners, both new and old, interpret this as the cat missing its old home and being sad.
+Some new and old owners interpret this as the cat missing its old home and feeling sad.

 In truth, there are no official studies to confirm or deny this.
 The cat may miss you and then move on.
 It may also miss its sense of security, which is temporarily gone, and be distressed by that.